jmp407/-work-/wherewasi.md

  #15

+20161122

+ - [ ] bills
+ - [ ] ups
+  - [ ] Track it on Wednesday
+ - [ ] ORNL html best practice
+ - [ ] Add links to the wiki, website, etc.
+ - [ ] Will this work with bootstrap md js?
+ - [ ] Wonky task list?
+Add this wonky list to the web page somewhere.

 20161121

- - [ ] ups
+ - [x] fixed the spell check in atom.
+Had to add hunspell dictionaries in mydocs dir
- - [ ] bills
+ - [x] bills att on line
+ - [x] 9:00 meeting
+ - [x] ups
+  - [x] call after 8:30
+  - [x] deliver where and when
+  - [x] haircut?

 20161115
- - [ ] Why is the Windows git (hub?) app so hard to open?
+ - [x] Why is the Windows git (hub?) app so hard to open?
 Must use START.
  - [x] Did I use Atom to convert the md to pdf?
 Yes and it's a sin.

 20161027
  - [x] Open explorer in windows github to edit files.
 Double click
  - [ ] Add a milestone for this afternoon to look at the issue link.
  - [ ] #15 See this issue for more ideas
  - [ ] Pick the best Youtubes from #git...2016 to pitch github for Dan et al
- - [ ] Add links to the wiki, website, etc.
- - [ ] Wonky task list?
-Add this wonky list to the web page somewhere.

  20161026
  - [x] First commit from Windows and Atom?

  20161022
  - [x] No save button means it saves work automatically?
 No, see the blue dot?
 Then type ctrl s
  - [x] Learn to use ctrl s